djpedregal/UComp/README.md

 # UComp
-UComp is a library that implements comprehensive procedures of identification, estimation and forecasting of time series models based on univariate Unobserved Components models (UC) in the spirit of Harvey (1989).
+UComp is a library that implements comprehensive procedures of identification, estimation and forecasting of time series models based on a number of techniques, some well-known, others exclusive of this toolbox.
+All models are univarite:
+ - Unobserved Components (UC) in the spirit of Harvey (1989).
 The feature that makes UComp unique among competitors is that models may be automatically identified, without any human intervention, by information criteria.
 This means that the user do not need to impose any prior structure onthe model, because it may be decided by UComp.
 This algorithm is implemented with total flexibility, in the sense that the user may decide whether to let it pick all the components, one or part of them.
-There are several options for the search, one running the whole population of models or just doing some stepwise procedures,
+There are several options for the search, one running the whole population of models or just doing some stepwise procedures.
+- ExponenTial Smoothing (ETS) in the spirit of Hyndman et al. (2008).
+- ARIMA.
+Identification is extraordinarily fast, because Hannan-Rissanen algorithm is used.
+- TETS: Tobit (or censored) ExponenTial Smoothing with constraints from above and below.
+It solves this problem in an elegant manner.
+It also includes automatic identification.
+- PTS (experimental).
+Multiple source of error ExponenTial Smoothing.
+Trying to make the ETS approach more flexible.
+Auotmatic identification provided.

-Another important issue is that it is fully coded in C++.
+A very important issue is that UComp is fully coded in C++.
 This ensures optimal execution speed and the possibility to 'link' it to many popular environments by just writing the appropriate wrapper functions.
-At the moment there are versions written in R (installable from CRAN repository, [here](https://cran.r-project.org/web/packages/UComp/index.html)), and MATLAB and Octave in this repository.
+At the moment there are versions written in R (installable from CRAN repository, [here](https://cran.r-project.org/web/packages/UComp/index.html)), MATLAB and Octave in this repository, and Python (in PyPI repository).

 ## Installation: